Infrared Effects and the Unruh State: Introduction

 In Sec.
 II, the solutions to the mode equation are discussed for the cases considered.
 In Sec.
-III, the computation of the symmetric two-point function when there is no scattering is reviewed for 2D eternal black hole spacetimes.
+III, the computation of the symmetric two-point function when there is no scattering is reviewed for eternal black hole spacetimes with 2D metrics.
 The connection mentioned above between the two formulations of the Unruh state is shown.
-For a delta function potential, the two-point function is computed explicitly in both formulations and it is shown that they are equivalent.
+For a delta function potential, the two-point function is computed explicitly in both formulations for several specific cases and it is shown that they are equivalent.
 Sec.
 IV contains a summary of our results.
 Throughout we use units such that $\hbar = G = c = 1$.